-A candidate for a degree must be of good moral character and must have given general satisfaction throughout his course.
+A candidate for a degree must be of good moral character must have given general satisfaction throughout his curse.

-Students must in all respects satisfy and conform to the conditions, rules and regulations from time to time set forth in the College calendar.
+Students must in all respects satisfy and conform to the regulations, rules and regulations from time to time set forth the College calendar.

-No student is eligible for prizes or distinctions in any subject in which he has, without satisfactory reason, failed to make ninety per cent of the total attendance in such subject.
+No student is eligible for prizes or distinctions in any bject in which he has, without satisfactory reason, failed make ninety per cent of the total attendance in such subject.
 Students failing to meet this standard of attendance may also be debarred from writing examinations.

 The passing mark is 50% in all subjects.
-A mark between 40% and 50% is a "condition" which must be removed by a supplemental examination in the following September, otherwise the subject must be repeated before the student may proceed in that subject.
+A mark between and 50% is a "condition" which must be removed by a performance of the subject must be repeated before the student may receed in that subject.